DipinJassal/gitarchords/README.md

 # gitarchords

-click the keys to play the chords
+click A to J keys to play chords